 B-Line provides regional and local public transit services in Butte County and covers roughly 700 square miles of service area.
 The current bus fleet consists of 29 fixed-route buses: 29 diesel buses (11 35-foot diesel and 18 40-foot diesel buses).
 B-Line also operates 2 types of paratransit services-ADA Paratransit and Dial-A-Ride.
-Their paratransit fleet consists of 22 gasoline-powered cutaway vehicles (25-feet).
+Their paratransit fleet consists of 22 gasoline-powered cutaway vehicles (28-feet).
 Butte County Association of Governments (BCAG) engaged the Center for Transportation and the Environment (CTE) to perform a zero-emission bus (ZEB) transition study to create a plan for a 100% zero-emission fleet by 2040 to comply with the Innovative Clean Transit (ICT) regulation enacted by the California Air Resources Board (CARB).

 BCAG's Rollout Plan achieves a zero-emission bus fleet in line with the 2040 target of the ICT Regulation.
-To achieve this goal, B-Line will replace all of their ICE buses with ZEBs when the vehicles reach the end of their 12-year useful life.
+To achieve this goal, B-Line will replace all 35' and larger ICE buses with ZEBs when the vehicles reach the end of their 12-year useful life.
 By 2040, 24 of the agency's buses are expected to be BEBs and 8 will be FCEBs.
 The last of the agency's ICE buses will reach end of life in 2039.
-B-Line will replace each of their ICE cutaways with battery electric cutaways once they reach the end of their 7-year useful life.
-B-Line's 22 cutaways will all be transitioned to battery electric cutaways by 2036.
+Four of B-Line's cutaways will also be transitioned to fuel cell electric cutaways.
+The remaining cutaways will remain gasoline vehicles as there is not currently a zero-emission vehicle on the market that has received a Bus Resting Report that can meet the service requirements of B-Line's paratransit service based on CTE's analysis.1